jstmcneil/Github-Action/CodePipeline-Setup/README.md

 3. Finally, note that the ServiceRole is set to CodeBuildServiceRole.Arn.
 This role and the policy attached will be discussed in the next section.

 ### 3. Permissions
+Please view the [CloudFormation source file](./intial-cfn-test-template.yaml) to see the example role and policy: CodeBuildServiceRole & CodeBuildServicePolicy.
+This section will quickly highlight the permissions that the policy provides.
+#### ECR
+The CodeBuild resource receives the GetAuthorizationToken and BatchGetImage (in addition to other actions) permissions in order to access and download the CFN-Guard image.

+#### Logs
+The CodeBuild job is allowed to create LogGroups and LogStreams.
+Additionally, it is provided permissions to post (PutLogEvents) to these streams.

+#### S3
+The CodeBuild job is given access to the same codepipeline-us-east-1-* S3 bucket as the CodePipeline resource.
+This is for internal artifact reporting.

+#### CodeBuild
+Finally, CodeBuild is given internal permissions to create report groups for outputting purposes.
+This allows for the CodeBuild job to post to the build log.

 # AWS Pipeline Usage
 ## Inputs